witchcraftjs/nuxt-auth/README.md

 import { sessionManager } from "[PATH TO YOUR SESSION MANAGER INSTANCE]" export default createAuthMiddleware(sessionManager, {
-	onRegister: (event, route, deeplink) => {
-		//...
-	}
 })
 ```
-You will need to define an `onRegister` handler when creating the auth handler.
-This is because the api route is already created to handle redirecting and deeplink query param forwarding by defualt (see [External Auth Handlers](#external-auth-handlers)).
-You can override this by returning something from the handler.

 ### Create the Pages